JGarza4903/Kickstarter-Analysis/Kickstarter Challenge/Written_Report_Template.md

 To begin analyzing, I populated new data that would give me the _Year_ on which the campaigns started.
 With that data, I created a pivot table that would show me the  the **Outcomes** and Months of the year to visualize what points throughout the year that had excessive spikes in fundraising as well as months that didn't fare as well.

 To view the pivot table, please click [Here](https://github.com/JGarza4903/Kickstarter-Analysis/blob/main/Kickstarter%20Challenge/Resources/Pivot_Launch_Date.png).
-Otherwise, please see visualization below.
+Otherwise, please see visual below.

 ![Outcome vs Launch Date](https://github.com/JGarza4903/Kickstarter-Analysis/blob/main/Kickstarter%20Challenge/Resources/Theatre_Outcomes_vs_Launch.png)

-***I was challenged by the formatting of my visual aid, the data didn't look the way I wanted it to due to a filtering issue.
+**I was challenged by the formatting of my visual aid, the data didn't look the way I wanted it to due to a filtering issue.
 It took me quite a while to understand but once I watched over the tutorials again I noticed I missed a helpful tip of clicking on the data itself and sorting it out by left clicking the mouse.
-Once I figured that out it all made more sense.***
+Once I figured that out it all made more sense.**

 ### Analysis of Outcomes Based on Goals